Reframing Addiction

 Personal Narrative:

-Your personal narrative is an honest reflection of how SUD affects/affected you and those around you.
+Your personal narrative is an honest reflection.
 We are not seeking war stories; we do ask that you share the emotions attached to your experience and how you gained hope, freedom, and acceptance around substance use disorder.
-Please aim to keep your personal narrative under 1000 words.
+Please aim to keep your personal narrative under 400 words.

 *Remember, your personal narrative will be artistically displayed beside your photograph, only